 Sansei is one of Maui’s most esteemed sushi restaurants, known for its colorful sushi creations and new-age Asian-inspired dishes.
 What’s more, Sansei is also acclaimed for its wine list and lauded for its late-night weekend karaoke.

-KAPALUA POINST OF INTEREST
+KAPALUA POINTS OF INTEREST

 Luxury at its finest is found at Spa Montage Kapalua Bay.
 Situated on five acres of tranquil oceanfront land, Spa Montage features an extensive array of Hawaiian-inspired therapies.
-The pristine facilities boast outdoor treatment rooms with showers and stone soaking tubs, an infinity pool, a large fitness center, a hydrotherapy oasis, a movement studio for wellness classes and a salon.
+The pristine facilities boast outdoor treatment rooms with showers and stone soaking tubs, an infinity pool, a large fitness center, a hydrotherapy oasis, a movement studio for wellness classes, and a salon.

-The Beach Club Luau at Montage Kapalua Bay
+The Sunset Luau at Montage Kapalua Bay

 Nestled between lava outcroppings, the palm tree-fringed Kapalua Bay is famous for snorkeling, kayaking, or simply basking in the sun.
 In 2018, Kapalua Bay was named ‘Best Beach in the World’ by Dr. Beach at USA Today.